An effective criterion for multiple positive zeros of vertically parametrized polynomial systems: Examples

 \begin{example} We illustrate \Cref{thm:full} with an augmented vertical system that arises from the study of the steady states of a reaction network named \emph{hybrid histidine kinase}.
-This network is known to admit multiple positive zeros \cite{hhk, plos:identifying}.
-The stoichiometric matrix, the matrix of reactants, and a matrix defining the stoichiometric compatibility classes are: { } After performing Gaussian elimination to $N$, the steady states of the network are the zeros of the augmented vertical system $F = (C(\kappa \circ x^M), Lx - b) \in \R[\k,b,x]^6$ with
+This network is known to admit multiple positive steady states \cite{hhk, plos:identifying}.
+The stoichiometric matrix, the matrix of reactants, and a matrix defining the stoichiometric compatibility classes are { } After performing Gaussian elimination to $N$, the steady states of the network are the zeros of the augmented vertical system $F = (C(a \star x^M), Lx - b) \in \R[a,b,x]^6$ with $C$ and matrix $A_{\bar{\rho}}$ from \eqref{eq:characteristic_matrix} for $\bar{\rho}\in \R^6$ given as